subsquid/docs/docs/deploy-squid/pricing.md

 **A**: Collocated squids share compute resources which means that it may be unresponsive if the neighbour squid is under high load.
 While we do our best to ensure that the resources are shared fairly, we strongly recommend dedicated services for production use.

-**Q**: I deployed my squid yesterday, will it be billed for the whole month ?
+**Q**: I deployed my squid yesterday, will it be billed for the whole month?

 **A**: No, only the actual hours the squid has been running will be billed.